No man is an Iland, intire of itselfe; every man

 At the outset, Duduzane Zuma asked the UK firm to create a “narrative that grabs the attention of the grassroots population, who must identify with it, connect with it and feel united by it”.
 Yet the campaign caused social strife and sent Bell Pottinger into administration.
 And for what cause?
 To chase profit by protecting the Zuptas.

-KPMG's capers in South Africa
+Auditor capers in South Africa

-KPMG South Africa has since retracted the SARS report that implicated Gordhan, saying that the outcome was not the “intended interpretation” of the report, and said that it would pay the $3m earned from auditing Gupta-owned companies since 2002 to anti-corruption charities.
+The company has since retracted the SARS report that implicated Gordhan, saying that the outcome was not the “intended interpretation” of the report, and said that it would pay the $3m earned from auditing Gupta-owned companies since 2002 to anti-corruption charities.
 It also has committed to repaying the $1.7m earned from producing it.

 Fallout and next steps for investors